Octavius-Dante/Nova-Proxima/SAP_LOGON_IP_PORT/Readme.md

 - if application server and IP address is not shown - select **"change view"**
 - this should show the Ip address details

-Alternative way -using Tcode - SE37
+- Alternative way Tcode - SE37
-Function Module : RFC_HOST_TO_IP
+- Function Module : RFC_HOST_TO_IP

 </br></br>
 </br>